DelphiWorlds/Kastri/Readme.md

 There are demos for each of the features in the Demos folder Features include:

+#### Barcode

+Based on [Google ML Vision APIs](https://developers.google.com/ml-kit/vision), it allows you to scan an image and detect barcodes within it

 #### Biometric

 Android and iOS implementations of biometric functions, namely: Fingerprint recognition on Android, and Fingerprint and FaceID on iOS